modder-c/yiimp-1/README.md

 - https://github.com/msy2008/stratum-full

-##To implement automatic payment of AUXPOW coins, you need to create a table file in the database
+## This Yiimp code is already able to support automatic payment with AUXPOW coins!, you need to create a table file in the database

 - Enter MariaDB database
 ```